OSGeo/PROJ/docs/source/operations/operations_computation.rst

 - IGNF:RGF93G, RGF93 geographiques (dms), geographic 2D
 - IGNF:RGF93GEO, RGF93 geographiques (dms), geographic 3D

-The 3 first ones entries from the EPSG dataset are typical: for each datum, one can define a geographic 2D CRS (latitude, longitude), a geographic 3D crs (latitude, longitude, ellipsoidal height) and a geocentric one.
+The first three entries from the EPSG dataset are typical: for each datum, one can define a geographic 2D CRS (latitude, longitude), a geographic 3D crs (latitude, longitude, ellipsoidal height) and a geocentric one.
 For that particular case, the EPSG dataset has also included two extra definitions corresponding to a